 10. Coleman Stainless Steel Mess Kit

 The Coleman Stainless Steel Mess Kit is an affordable 6-piece set that comes with a mesh bag.
-The set contains a saucepan, a lid that can serve as a frying pan, a locking, interchangeable handle, and a BPA-free bowl and mug.
+The set contains a saucepan, a lid that can serve as a frying pan, a locking, an interchangeable handle, and a BPA-free bowl and mug.
 You can wash the pieces in the mesh dip bag and easily pack them all up.

 The pot has a large capacity, holding nearly 2 liters.
 It can bring water to a boil in just over three minutes and hold onto that heat for nearly an hour.
 But because the pot is large and made from stainless steel, it is on the heavier side and can be hard to clean with burnt food.
 If you are looking for a simple, well-rounded kit serving 2-3 people, this is a solid option.